 If you want to give your living room an antique feeling, why not play with both dark and light shades of brown?
-Use light brown colors for your walls and accentuate it with dark brown furniture and pieces.
+Use light brown colors for your walls and accentuate them with dark brown furniture and pieces.

 9. Rustic Red and Grey

-Although red can boost appetite and even bring out other emotions, using subtle and more rustic blends of red and combining it with grey would neutralize those emotions and instead, calm you as you gaze around the room.
+Although red can boost appetite and even bring out other emotions, using subtle and more rustic blends of red and combining it with grey would neutralize those emotions and, instead, calm you as you gaze around the room.
 It also works great in providing natural lighting ambiance.